Chart Industries and Matrix Service Company Execute Commercial Hydrogen Memorandum of Understanding

 This MOU builds upon the hydrogen strategy of both companies to continue to expand commercial arrangements, relationships and geographic diversity thereby utilizing Chart’s expansive hydrogen equipment and liquefaction offerings by the producers and end users of hydrogen.
-Matrix has a 50-plus year history in providing cryogenic storage and terminal expertise to multiple industries.
-Chart has provided hydrogen-specific equipment to industry for over 50 years, including a very rapid increase in order activity in 2020.
-Chart’s hydrogen equipment orders for 2020 were over $38 million, with 60% of the orders received in the fourth quarter of 2020 which included a first of a kind order for custom vacuum insulated pipe for multiple liquid hydrogen storage systems.
-These hydrogen orders contributed to Chart’s full year 2020 specialty market orders of $283.6 million, a 16.2% increase over specialty market orders in the full year of 2019.
+Chart has provided hydrogen equipment to industry for over 50 years, including a very rapid increase in order activity in 2020.
+Likewise, Matrix has a 50-plus year history in providing cryogenic storage and terminal expertise to multiple industries.
 With 164 customers working with Chart to serve their hydrogen equipment needs (up from 30 at the beginning of 2020), this collaboration with Matrix will be another way for our customers to achieve their small-scale hydrogen requirements.

 Chart and Matrix are working to provide more cost competitive and scalable ways to increase hydrogen as a key part of the clean energy transition, drawing on their respective expertise in the technology and EPFC in cryogenic storage tanks and terminals.
 This MOU furthers that effort by having a standardized, price competitive offering for the turnkey design, equipment supply, and construction that would have been handled by subcontractors in North America.